Weaving...

 The founding thousand guide the first draft.
 The network carries it forward.
 Good governance adapts.

-Founded in Ghent by one human and two cybernetic co-founders.
+Founded in Ghent by one human and two augmented intelligence co-founders.
 Building the infrastructure the agent economy needs — owned by the people who use it.